grahamwjohnson/KenazLBM/docs/index.md

 ```

 **Troubleshooting:**
-This step is computationally intensive and may crash/hang.
+The preprocessing step is computationally intensive and may crash/hang.
 You can restart at various checkpoints using the `--checkpoint` option:
 - `0`: Start from scratch
 - `1`: Start after bipole montage/filtering (`...bipole_filtered.pkl` files exist)